hashicorp/hcp-terraform-operator/RELEASING.md

 - After merging the release branch into the `main` branch, a git tag should have been automatically created for the new release version number.
 The version number in the tag must correspond with the `<SEMVER>` of the merged release branch name.
 Confirm this succeeded by viewing the repository [tags](https://github.com/hashicorp/terraform-cloud-operator/tags).

-- Follow the CRT steps to deploy the release to promote release to the staging and production states.
+- Follow the [CRT Usage](https://hashicorp.atlassian.net/wiki/spaces/RELENG/pages/2309390389/Part+3+CRT+Usage) guide to promote the release to the staging and production states.